Bluesky at Home » Holidays » Halloween » 7 DIY Paint and Stencil Halloween Decorations

 Guess what?
 You can watch me demonstrate some of these Halloween decorations on the A Makers’ Studio Facebook Page.

 I made 7 new DIY decorations.
-Six of the pieces I used for these Halloween decorations came from Dollar Tree; so that is $6.
-The other one came from Target for $3.
-Right there, I spent less than $10.
+Six of the pieces I used for these Halloween decorations came from Dollar Tree.
+The other one came from Target Dollar Spot.
+Right there, I spent less than $15.

 The paint and stencils that I used for the 6 Dollar Tree pieces came from A Makers’ Studio.
 We’ll start with those.